 Laura and Stan are passionate about sharing the book, Fred Korematsu Speaks Up, with young people.
-They have reached over 4,000 young people in the Bay Area and Los Angeles in the months since the book's launch on January 30th, 2017.
+They have reached almost 6,000 young people in the Bay Area and Los Angeles in the months since the book's launch on January 30th, 2017.

 Their main presentation, which can be as short as 30 minutes (though that's tight) and up to an hour, includes a Powerpoint slide show.
 The authors talk about their different connections to the book, and what led them to write it.
 They then introduce Fred Korematsu's story, and how he came to challenge Japanese American incarceration during WWII.
 They also give broader historical context about this period.
 The presentation is framed with ideas of speaking up and activism, and concludes with reflections on present day civil liberties issues, including the Women's marches and airport protests during the recent majority-Muslim country travel ban.